APIS: International Medical Coordination for Proton and Carbon Ion Therapy

 When Patients Seek International Review

-Some patients and families look for additional review when local treatment access is delayed, unavailable, denied, or clinically limited.
+Patients and families may seek international review when treatment is delayed, unavailable, financially out of reach, or clinically complex.

 Limited Local Options